jayarc/Adaptdark/README.md

 ##### For building Adaptdark you can modify regen.sh with your own username/paths and run ./regen.sh in the project folder to do an entire build quickly and get a notification when it's finished.

-###### you are using the regen.sh file mentioned above you do not need to do the ./autogen.sh, make, and sudo make install mentioned below.
+###### If you are using the regen.sh file mentioned above you do not need to do the ./autogen.sh, make, and sudo make install mentioned below.
 I've (jayarc/adaptdark) added the regen.sh file as a shortcut to rebuild a theme after changes have been made.
 You can also not use regen.sh and just use the three commands below, it's an either or situation ;)

  ```
  ./autogen.sh